Stanislav Varga

-Stanislav Varga (born 8 October 1972) is a Slovak football manager and former player.
+Stanislav Varga (born 8 October 1972) is a Slovak professional football manager and former player who was most recently the manager of Tatran Liptovský Mikuláš.

-Career
+Varga was playing in his native Slovakia when he was recruited by Sunderland in 2000.
+He won the man of the match award in his first game against Arsenal.
+In 2001–02, he was loaned to West Bromwich Albion and helped the club get promoted to the Premier League.
+After a long-term injury, Varga never found his way back into the team, and was released in January 2003.
+He was pikced up by Celtic on a short-term deal that turned into a two-year contract.
+Ever-present in the side during the 2003–04 campaign, Varga helped his new team to win the domestic double of Scottish Premier League and Scottish Cup.
+In 2006, Varga returned to Sunderland under new management where he was a fan favourite.
+However, he was released at the end of the 2007–08 season.
+He was later hired as the manager of Tatran Liptovský Mikuláš.

+Varga played for the Slovakia national football team with over fifty caps and also captained his country on a number of occasions.

+Club career

+Sunderland

 Varga, a tall and commanding centre-back, was recruited by Peter Reid for £875,000 from Slovan Bratislava during the summer of 2000.
 Varga began his career at the Stadium of Light with an impressive opening day display in Sunderland's 1–0 victory over Arsenal, picking up the man of the match award.
 He scored his first Sunderland goal in a 2–0 win over West Ham in January 2001.

-A regular in the international side with over fifty caps to his name, Varga has also captained his country on a number of occasions.
-He was first spotted by Peter Reid when playing for Slovakia in a friendly game against Norway before Euro 2000 and impressed the Black Cats' boss with the way he kept Tore André Flo and Ole Gunnar Solskjær out of the game.

 He spent the end of 2001–02 on loan with West Bromwich Albion, helping the club get promoted to the Premier League.
 The towering centre back returned from a long-term injury to find himself out of the first team picture and his last game before going on loan ended when he was taken off at half-time at Old Trafford, where Sunderland lost 4–1.
-With Björklund and Jody Craddock ahead of him, Varga never really found his way back into the team, and was released in January 2003.
+With Joachim Björklund and Jody Craddock ahead of him, Varga never really found his way back into the team, and was released in January 2003.